vincentfrenz/Rfrenz/README.md

 Install Instructions
 --------------------

-Ensure you have the `githubinstall` package and the `devtools` package installed:
+To install the development version of `RFrenz` from Github, first ensure that `githubinstall` and `devtools` packages are installed:

     install.packages('devtools')
     install.packages('githubinstall')

-The Rfrenz package can then be loaded using the `library` function:
+Now the Rfrenz package can be installed and loaded using the `library` function:

-    ``` r
+    ```{ r }
     install_github("vincentfrenz/Rfrenz")
     ```